 NCEI supports the USDM with analysis and weather data that are used to create drought designations.
 The designations reported each week describe drought conditions across the country, from abnormal dryness to exceptional drought.
 The USDM consolidates information from drought indicators, climate and hydrological data, soil measurements, models, and local observations.
 Not only does NCEI supply data, but our scientists also add scientific analysis of drought conditions in descriptive, narrative summaries.

 Because drought conditions can significantly impact the livestock industry, government officials created a mechanism to provide feed assistance to farmers that takes into account the USDM.
 When drought conditions meet certain thresholds over time, financial assistance is triggered per location based on the severity of the event.
 The USDA’s Livestock Forage Program, part of the 2014 Farm Bill, set the criteria for disaster assistance using USDM drought designations.
 Assistance can be received as soon as 30 days after drought impacts merit aid.

 “It allows us to process applications in real time,” says executive officer Jamie White of the USDA Farm Service Agency in South Dakota.
 “That provides necessary resources to the livestock producer in real time to purchase additional feed as needed.”

-In addition to NCEI, several organizations support the USDM, including the Department of Commerce, the USDA, NOAA’s Climate Prediction Center of the National Weather Service, the National Drought Mitigation Center, and the National Integrated Drought Information System.
+In addition to NCEI, several organizations support the USDM, including the USDA, the National Weather Service's Climate Prediction Center, the National Drought Mitigation Center, and the National Integrated Drought Information System.